nnellans/bash-guide/README.md

 - May contain letters, numbers, and underscores
 - Must not start with a number
 - Names are case-sensitive, so `varname` is different than `VarName`

-- It is common to use all lowercase letters for normal shell variables
-- It is common to use all uppercase letters for "constants" (or, shell variables where the value never changes)
+> GSG:
+> - Shell variables should use all lowercase letters, with underscores to separate words
+> - Constant variables (read-only) should use all uppercase letters, with underscores to separate words

 Defining Shell variables: